Exemption based on VAT

 Commercial and hosting activity

-Since 1er January 2025, when turnover exceeds base threshold of €85,000, the company is subject to VAT from 1er January of the following year.
+When the turnover exceeds base threshold from €85,000, the company loses the benefit of the VAT exemption from 1er January of the following year.

-But if the 2025 turnover exceeds tolerance threshold of €93,500, the exemption from VAT shall cease to apply from 1er overshoot day (and no longer on the first day of the month of the exceedance).
+But if the turnover of the current year exceeds tolerance threshold from €93,500, the exemption from VAT shall cease to apply from 1er overshoot day (and no longer on the first day of the month of the exceedance).

-When the turnover achieved in 2024 exceeded €85,000, the system of exemption on the basis of VAT shall cease to apply from 1er January 2025.
+If the turnover achieved in 2026 exceeds €85,000, the system of exemption on the basis of VAT shall cease to apply from 1er January 2027.

 Service Delivery Activity

-When the turnover exceeds base threshold of €37,500, the company is subject to VAT from 1er January of the following year.
+When the turnover exceeds base threshold from €37,500, the company loses the benefit of the VAT exemption from 1er January of the following year.

-But if the 2025 turnover exceeds tolerance threshold of €41,250, the exemption from VAT shall cease to apply from 1er overshoot day (and no longer on the first day of the month of the exceedance).
+But if the turnover of the current year exceeds tolerance threshold from €41,250, the exemption from VAT shall cease to apply from 1er overshoot day (and no longer on the first day of the month of the exceedance).

-When the turnover achieved in 2024 exceeded €37,500, the system of exemption on the basis of VAT shall cease to apply from 1er January 2025.
+If the turnover achieved in 2026 exceeds €37,500, the system of exemption on the basis of VAT shall cease to apply from 1er January 2027.

-If the basic threshold of €37,500, the company is subject to VAT from 1er January of the following year.
+If the basic threshold of €37,500, the company loses the benefit of the VAT exemption from 1er January of the following year.

 Lawyers